driessenslucas/researchproject/hardware_installtion_guide.md

 ### RPI5 Wiring

 ![RPI5 Connections](./pictures/rpi_schema.png)
-Detail the wiring for the motors, referencing the motor driver documentation.
+The above diagram shows the wiring connections for the Raspberry Pi 5.
+The ultrasonic sensors are connected to the GPIO pins as per the sensor documentation, same thing for the mini oled screen.

 ### ESP32 Wiring

 ![ESP32 Wiring](./pictures/esp_schema.png)
-Explain how to wire the sensors to the main board.
+The above diagram shows the wiring connections for the ESP32-WROOM-32 module.
+The motors are connected to the motor driver LN298N.

 #### esp32 Motor pins